 There are three ways you can do this, and I chose the easiest and the way Alice Waters probably would.

 While the eggplant is in the oven, it’s time to mix and cook the meat.
 Once the eggplant is cooked, it’s incorporated in with the meat.
-I would use about 2/3 to 1 pound of beef per eggplant.
+I would use about 2/3 to 1 pound of veal per eggplant.
 You may have some left over and you can put that in a small baking dish.

 You only need to bake it until until the cheese is melted.